inem/tequila/README.markdown

             }}
           )

-- And you had to create a lot of small helper methods in your models if you want for example fullname instead of firstname, middlename and lastname or you want pretty address, instead of separate fields for zip, country, state and street adress in your JSON.
+- And you had to create a lot of small helper methods in your models if you want for example fullname instead of firstname, middlename and lastname or you want pretty address, instead of separate fields for zip, country, state and street address in your JSON.
 - And you had to create child node in your JSON for has-one or belongs-to associations if you want to get even one attribute form association.
 - You cannot rename keys in your json.
 You might want to use keyword "type", but it is reserved by rails.
 - What about calling your method with some parameters while generating JSON?
 No native way, sorry...